Skip to main content

 What does a £10 donation mean to the charity?

-£10 could buy a cosy sleeping bag for one of our rough sleepers so that are not out in the cold.
+£10 could buy a cosy sleeping bag for a rough sleeper so that they are not out in the cold.

 What a £50 donation mean to the charity?

-£50 could help us maintain a fully kitted medical room so that we can continue to work with the NHS to provide medical outreach onsite at our centre.
+£50 could help us maintain a fully kitted-out medical room so that we can continue to work with the NHS to provide medical outreach onsite at our centre.

 What does a £1000 donation mean to the charity?